ifoxfoot/fqacalc/README.md

     names of plants, or a column named `acronym` containing acronyms of plants.
-Different regional FQA databases use different naming conventions and have different ways of creating acronyms (and some don’t have acronyms!) so be sure to look at the regional database and check that the site assessment is using the same conventions.
+Different regional FQA databases use different naming conventions and have different ways of creating acronyms (and some don’t have acronyms!) so be sure to look at the regional database to check that the site assessment is using the same conventions.
-    Names/acronyms do not have to be in the same case, but otherwise must be exactly the same as their counterpart in the regional FQA database in order to be recognized by `fqacalc` functions.
+    Names/acronyms do not have to be in the same case, but otherwise must be exactly the same as their counterpart in the regional FQAI database in order to be recognized by `fqacalc` functions.

 2. If the user is calculating cover-weighted metrics, the data must have another column containing cover values and it must be called `cover`.
 If the cover values are in percent cover, they must be between 0-100.
 If they are in a class, they must be correct for that class or else they won’t be recognized.
-Check the documentation to learn about cover classes.
+See the section on cover-weighted functions to learn more about cover classes.

 3. If the user is calculation plot metrics, the data must have another column containing the plot ID.
-So in this case, each observation is one row, containing the species, the cover value, and the plot ID.
+In this case, each observation is one row, containing the species name or acronym, the cover value, and the plot ID.

 It might looks something like this: